 Have Questions About Hail And Insurance Claims?

-When spring comes to Birmingham, we often find ourselves happy to see the cold temperatures go, but we all know that when those cold temperatures go, that means warmer temperatures come to take their place, bringing with them severe storms that many times contain hail and/or tornado damage.
+When spring comes to North Carolina, we often find ourselves happy to see the cold temperatures go, but we all know that when those cold temperatures go, that means warmer temperatures come to take their place, bringing with them severe storms that many times contain hail and/or tornado damage.
 Hail is one of the most common forms of environmental damage to roofing materials.
 Hail damage is so widespread that in the U.S. alone, it costs close to $1 billion each year in insurance claims.

 Even a moderate hailstorm can cause damage to a roof.
 The tricky part of assessing this damage is that it may not be obvious immediately after the storm, and different types of roofing materials will experience different kinds of damage.